Do you want to know more about Parkinson's? PDF's materials provide information about symptoms, medications, resources & more.

 - Browse information about the symptoms of Parkinson's.

 - Have you been diagnosed with a Parkinson's Plus Syndrome?
-Read Understanding Parkinson’s Plus Syndromes and Atypical Parkinsonism – to better understand your diagnosis and how it may differ from a diagnosis of Parkinson’s disease.
+Read Understanding Atypical Parkinsonism – to better understand your diagnosis and how it may differ from a diagnosis of Parkinson’s disease.

-- Order PDF's free publications, including our Introductory Packet and the recently published Second Edition of the Parkinson's Disease Resource List.
+- Order PDF's free publications, including the Second Edition of the Parkinson's Disease Resource List.